Listen to the content...

 Until recently, it’s likely that most customer interactions in your pharmacy were initiated by a customer walking through the door and eventually to the drop-off window or cash register.
 Today, for safety’s sake, this beginning stage has changed for many of you.
 The beginning interaction is often over the phone.
 Greetings and pleasantries seem far less personal but are no less important.

 Even in-person transactions are now behind plexiglass, making them feel more distant.
 Suddenly, our interactions seem more transactional and less personal.
 We all want to reduce the time of interaction and the chance of infection.
 A speedy transaction is more appreciated than ever.
-Your POS system can help with the efficiency.
+Your pharmacy POS system can help with the efficiency piece.
 But you’re still the ingredient that makes it personal.
-Here are some ideas:
+Here are some ideas that can help:

 Consider storing credit cards using tokenization.